-B. Declaration of Policy

-- No ordinance, resolution, motion, or item of business may be introduced or acted upon at a meeting of a legislative body of the city without it appearing on a duly noticed and posted agenda in accordance with Sacramento City Code chapter 4.04 and the Brown Act.
+- 6. Outside agencies and advisory bodies, and city boards, committees and commissions may submit agenda items in accordance with the following: - a.
+Items must be sponsored for agenda placement by the mayor, councilmembers, charter officers, or department staff; and - b.
+All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements. - 7.
+Prior to an agenda item being brought to the city council, it should be brought to any relevant city board, committee, or commission and the staff report should include the board, committee, or commission recommendation. - B. Declaration of Policy - No ordinance, resolution, motion, or item of business may be introduced or acted upon at a meeting of a legislative body of the city without it appearing on a duly noticed and posted agenda in accordance with Sacramento City Code § 4.04 and the Brown Act.
 Exceptions to this rule are limited to those provided by state law. - 2.
-No ordinance, resolution, motion, or item of business will be considered that: - a. does not affect the conduct of the business of the City of Sacramento or its powers or duties as a municipal corporation, or - b. supports or disapproves of any legislation or action - (i) of the State of California; - (ii) of the President or Congress of the United States; or - (iii) before any officer or agency of the state or nation, unless the proposed legislation or action, if adopted, will affect the conduct of the municipal business or the powers or duties of the City of Sacramento or its officers or employees.

-c.
-Rule 7.B.2 may be invoked only before public comment or council deliberation on the matter and by five affirmative votes on the question: "Shall the council consider this matter?"

-C. Procedures for Submission of Reports

-- 1. A written staff report should be prepared and submitted to agenda review in accordance with the agenda review procedure and reviewed by the relevant departments including but not limited to finance, city manager, and city attorney. - 2.
+No ordinance, resolution, motion, or item of business will be considered that: - a. does not affect the conduct of the business of the City of Sacramento or its powers or duties as a municipal corporation, or - b. supports or disapproves of any legislation or action - (v) of the State of California; - (vi) of the President or Congress of the United States; or - (vii) before any officer or agency of the state or nation, unless the proposed legislation or action, if adopted, will affect the conduct of the municipal business or the powers or duties of the City of Sacramento or its officers or employees. - c.
+Rule 7.B.2 may be invoked only before public comment or council deliberation on the matter and by five affirmative votes on the question: "Shall the council consider this matter?" - C. Procedures for Submission of Reports - 1.
+A written staff report should be prepared and submitted in accordance with the agenda review procedure and reviewed by the relevant departments including but not limited to finance, city manager, and city attorney. - 2.
 Continued items do not require a new report if there are no changes other than the agenda date.
 If there is any other change, a new report meeting all applicable requirements must be submitted.